-However, the general public should not wear N95 face masks or surgical face masks since the global supply is limited (more on N95 and surgical masks below).
+However, the general public should not wear N95 face masks since the global supply is limited (more on N95 and other types of masks below).

 *others who should not wear a face covering include anyone who has trouble breathing, is unconscious, incapacitated, or otherwise unable to remove the mask without assistance.

 There are three main types of face coverings: cloth face coverings, surgical face masks, and N95 respirator face masks.
 Cloth face coverings are the only coverings that should be worn by the general public.